-Exactly one year ago today we experienced the 1000 yr. flood here on the coast of South Carolina and now we are getting ready for a hurricane.
+We experienced the 1000 yr. flood here on the coast of South Carolina and now we are getting ready for a hurricane as I write this.

 “Governor Nikki Haley issued an executive order declaring a State of Emergency and asked residents to prepare for evacuation of the South Carolina Coast in advance of any impact from Hurricane Matthew.
 Schools, County and State Offices are closed. “

 Hurricane Matthew was a Category 4 Hurricane with 140mph winds and was headed toward us.
 We live in Zone A (right on the coast) in South Carolina in Georgetown County, Zone A is in the current evacuation zone.
 See National Hurricane Center tracking.
 [Read more…]